-Each course in our introductory series Biology 001 & 002 is team taught by a staff of 8 professionals who welcome students to discuss all aspects of the course in office hours and appointments.
-Our intermediate courses and advanced seminars are taught by individual professors who welcome students to discuss all aspects of their courses in office hours and appointments.
+Each course in our introductory series Biology 001 & 002 is team-taught by a staff of 8 instructors.
+Our intermediate courses and advanced seminars are taught by individual professors.
+All instructors are committed to supporting and inspiring students.
+Students are encouraged to discuss course material, its applications, and careers in biology and related fields in office hours and by appointment.

 Dean's Tutor Program

-The Dean's Office funds individual tutors for students with a demonstrated academic need.
-This program is available for students who have tried departmental resources such as instructor office hours or peer academic support programs, but still have below a passing grade.
-The Dean's Office also funds individual tutors for students who require medical assistance.
+The Dean's Office funds individual tutors for students.
+This program is available for students who have tried departmental resources such as instructor office hours and Reaction Centers, but still have a demonstrated need.
+The Dean's Office also funds individual tutors for students who have particular documented disabilities.